-Grade Level Credits Term 11-12 .5 Semester Prerequisite: US History and Geography and World History and Geography Study Time Needed: Approximately 3 hours per week.
+Grade Level Credits Term

+11-12 .5 Semester

+Prerequisite: US History and Geography and World History and Geography.

-A required course, Economics explores decision making as it impacts the distribution of the world's scarce resources.
-The course starts with an analysis of Church teaching on Economics and goes on to cover the basics of Economics: economic systems, decision making tools, microeconomics, supply, demand, and price.
+A required course, Economics explores decision-making as it impacts the distribution of the world's scarce resources.
+The course starts with an analysis of Church teaching on Economics and goes on to cover the basics of Economics: economic systems, decision-making tools, microeconomics, supply, demand, and price.
 These skills will be learned through text, discussion, and simulation games.
-Students will also do a unit of personal finance using the Dave Ramsey and Banzai! programs.
-This unit requires the students to create a project which simulates budgeting and money management during their first year as an adult.
+Students will also do a unit on personal finance using the Dave Ramsey and Banzai! programs.
+This unit requires the students to create a project that simulates budgeting and money management during their first year as an adult.
 Some activities students will complete in this project are searching for jobs and an apartment, calculating net income, saving for a car, budgeting for giving, practicing check writing, filling out employee onboarding and tax forms, and calculating retirement based on estimated monthly savings.